60dimension/IELTS-Vocabularies/Vocabulary02.md

 There is no Table of Contents.

-It's couched in such very user-unfriendly terminology.
+It's couched in such very user-friendly terminology.

 We all have to stay alert.